JoeLumbley/Gun-Turret/README.md

 # Gun Turret

-A application that simulates a gun turret, allowing for rotation and firing projectiles.
+An application that simulates a gun turret, allowing for rotation and firing projectiles.